 - access to and contact with an MSSN for people with MS

 - support for people recently diagnosed with MS

 - education and information for people with MS

 - a sustainable caseload

 - up to date data on service activity and caseload.

 Writing an effective business case

-The MS Trust’s 2016 mapping access to MS nursing across the UK work showed that 64% of people with MS in the UK live in areas where MS nurses have caseloads in excess of the MS Trust sustainable caseload figure.
+The MS Trust’s 2018 mapping access to MS nursing across the UK work showed that almost two thirds of people with MS in the UK live in areas where MS nurses have caseloads in excess of the MS Trust sustainable caseload figure.
 Nearly 25% live in areas where caseloads are more than twice the sustainable level.

 If that’s the case for your service, you may want to consider submitting a business case within your organisation for additional staff.